David McMillan (smuggler): Return to England

+In late 2000, McMillan was arrested in Denmark while trying to help a former associate who had been captured onboard a Gwadar originating ship attempting to land several tonnes of hashish, which had been tracked to Europe by American surveillance agencies monitoring the Dubai Jebel Ali Free Zone in the aftermath of the USS Cole bombing.
+Whilst clearing out his associate's secure locker at a Copenhagen storage facility, McMillan was detained by several plain clothes police officers, and eventually served 12 months in prison for the alleged possession of 800 grams of cocaine discovered in the storage unit.

-McMillan returned to London in 1999.
-He was arrested at Heathrow Airport in 2002 for smuggling 500 grams of class A drugs, and served two years in prison.
+McMillan was arrested at Heathrow Airport in 2002 for smuggling 500 grams of class A drugs, and served two years in prison.
 His Thai warrant for heroin trafficking remained outstanding, as did a warrant in Australia for breach of parole.

-McMillan was arrested again in April 2012, in an operation referred to Bromley police by the UK Border Agency concerning an ounce of heroin mailed from Pakistan.
+In April 2012, McMillan was arrested again in the Orpington district of London, in an operation referred to Bromley police by the UK Border Agency concerning an ounce of heroin mailed from Pakistan.
 In the consequent trial, an undercover policewoman testified to delivering a package from which thirty grams of Asian heroin had been removed.
 McMillan had not opened the parcel, addressed to a previous resident, and denied any knowledge of the unidentified sender.
+However, a search of his house using sniffer dogs uncovered several small packets of heroin, along with cutting agents and a set of electronic scales.
 After a six-day trial McMillan was sentenced at Croydon Crown Court to six years' imprisonment for the evasion of the prohibition on importing A-class drugs.
 McMillan was released in 2014.

 In November, 2014, Thailand formally began extradition proceedings against McMillan in London.
 He was arrested at the request of the Thai government, and held at Wandsworth prison.
 A long-running challenge began at the Westminster Magistrates Court headed by defence barrister Tim Owen, QC.
 Evidence was presented detailing human-rights abuses under the rule of the Thai generals who had staged a coup in May of that year, as well as expert evidence on Thai prison conditions.
 However, Judge Arbuthnot ruled against McMillan, as did the UK Home Secretary.
 Two weeks before McMillan was due to be sent back to Bangkok, the Thai authorities withdrew their request, stating technical reasons.
-McMillan was released in September 2016.
+McMillan was released from prison for the final time in September 2016.